omsh/Multi-instance-CNN-for-medical-imaging/README.md

 ## Problem Description

-The dataset comes from the [BACH breast cancer histology images challenge] (https://iciar2018-challenge.grand-challenge.org/Dataset/).
+The dataset comes from the [BACH breast cancer histology images challenge](https://iciar2018-challenge.grand-challenge.org/Dataset/).
 The focus here is on the classification subtask, which is a multi-class classification task.

 The dataset contains four classes ordered by the predominant cancer type, each class has 100 examples and images have a size of 2048 x 1536 pixels.
 A sample from each class is shown in the following figure.